fparma/liberation/doc/modifications.md

 * Replace Weather Script with ACE Weather
 * Add proper default parameters
 * Replace Atlas LHD with CUP LHD
+* replace usage of player with ACE_player
+* Add Action at the base to clean up corpses around the base.
+Maybe a second one for Admins to remove all corpses from the mission

 ### Done